nemethconsulting/uw-rhs/docs/xtra-limitations.md

     ```

 <a id="4"></a>
-## 4. Static Server Does Not Dynamically Update Fields
+## 4. Static server does not dynamically update fields

 - **Limitation**: json-server does not support dynamic updates (e.g., recalculating `winLossRatio` based on game results).